 In this semi-final of the Amsterdam Open World Padel Tour, which pitted Paquito Navarro and Fede Chingotto against Alex Ruiz and Juan Tello, the controversies concerning services were far from being resolved, quite the contrary.

-But the other element that sometimes made “el raton” smile was this almost “obligation” to start understanding a few words in English.
-THE padel is becoming international, and so English is gradually taking its place, and even more so with the arrival of the Qataris.
+But the other element that sometimes made “el raton” smile is this almost “obligation” to start understanding a few words in English.
+Padel is becoming international, and so English is gradually taking its place, and even more so with the arrival of the Qataris.

 Services at the center of intentions